 Given that the most obvious difference between each of these methods is the length of the fasting period, that is how I’ve organized them; below, you will find each listed from longest fast to shortest.

 Great.
 Let’s get going.

-SUMMARY: The feast/fast model, which I’ve been using consistently for close to 8 years, is my own small contribution to the fasting community, although its inception had nothing to do with the benefits of fasting.
+SUMMARY: The feast/fast model, which I’ve been using consistently for close to 8 years, is my own small contribution to the community, and my very own addition to the world of intermittent fasting protocols; although its inception had nothing to do with the benefits of fasting.